Sudanese nomadic conflicts: February

-On 8 February 2013, an attack by Murle tribesmen on a convoy of families from the rival Lou Nuer tribe left more than 103 dead, mainly women and children, in Jonglei state – many more women and children were listed as missing.
-This was the worst tribal violence in Jonglei since the 2011 clashes over cattle which left more than 900 dead.
-The attackers have been linked to Murle rebel leader David Yau Yau.
-Fourteen of the dead were South Sudanese soldiers who had been escorting the convoy.
-The International Committee of the Red Cross dispatched a medical team to help treat the wounded.
+On 8 February 2013, an attack by Murle tribesmen on a convoy of families from the rival Lou Nuer tribe in Jonglei State left more than 103 people dead, primarily women and children.
+Many additional women and children were reported missing.
+Fourteen of the dead were South Sudanese soldiers escorting the convoy.
+The incident was linked to Murle rebel leader David Yau Yau.
+The International Committee of the Red Cross dispatched a medical team to treat the wounded.
+This attack was the deadliest tribal violence in Jonglei since the 2011 cattle clashes, which killed over 900 people.

-Fresh violence at Jebel Amer in North Darfur erupted on 21 February 2013 when Rizeigat attacked men from the Bani Hussein, leaving 21 dead and 33 wounded in an eight-hour engagement.
-Further fighting on 23 February was confirmed to have killed 60 people and left at least 62 wounded after camel-mounted tribesmen raided the El Sireaf area to target Bani Hussein tribesmen.
-The local governor claimed that the attacking tribesmen wore military uniforms and belonged to the Rizeigat tribe.
-The town's hospital was filled with wounded with some having to wait outside to be treated.
+On 21 February 2013, fresh violence erupted at Jebel Amer in North Darfur when Rizeigat tribesmen attacked members of the Bani Hussein, leaving 21 dead and 33 wounded in an eight-hour engagement.
+Further fighting on 23 February killed at least 60 people and wounded at least 62 after camel-mounted tribesmen raided the El Sireaf area targeting Bani Hussein tribesmen.
+The local governor reported that the attackers wore military uniforms and belonged to the Rizeigat tribe.
+Hospital facilities were overwhelmed, with some wounded forced to wait outside for treatment.

-The fighting was said to have been the worst since the ceasefire was brokered.
-Shortly afterwards the Sudanese government claimed to have restored order and decried the actions of "criminals" on both sides.
-A UN spokesman said that "We are deeply concerned by the violence ... it's affected our ability to run a humanitarian operation".
-The town of El Sireaf was said to be cut off completely from aid due to the fighting.
-The violence has caused the largest uprooting of civilians in Darfur in recent years.
+The fighting was described as the worst since a previously brokered ceasefire.
+The Sudanese government subsequently claimed to have restored order and condemned the actions of "criminals" on both sides.
+A UN spokesman expressed deep concern over the violence, noting its impact on humanitarian operations.
+El Sireaf was reportedly cut off from aid due to the fighting, and the violence led to one of the largest recent displacements of civilians in Darfur.

 March

-On 1 March 2013 seven people died and four were injured in a fight between members of the Al-Gimir and Bani Halba tribes in South Darfur, Sudan.
+On 1 March 2013, seven people died and four were injured in a fight between members of the Al-Gimir and Bani Halba tribes in South Darfur, Sudan.
 Six from the Al-Gimir were killed and two injured after armed elements of the Bani Halba attacked two villages in Katela, one member of the Bani Halba died and two were injured.
 State government forces later arrived at Katela to contain the violence.

 Later in March 2013, reconciliation meetings organised by state officials took place between rival tribes to bring to an end the conflict over the Jebel Amer gold mine.
 As part of the peace process the state was able to reopen the roads in the area for the first time since 21 February 2013 to assist with the supply of emergency aid.
 The UN agency ANAMID was establishing a temporary base in the area to help provide aid to the local populace.